 Anyone who has read the books knows that Pitch's main Mooks in the series are the fearlings, which are notably absent from the movie, using the Nightmares instead.
 This is all well and good, at least until Pitch tries to attack Jamie, the last Believer.
 When he cannot stop Jamie from believing, he tells the Guardians that "There are other ways to snuff out the light".
-At the end as well, Pitch attacks Jamie, but fails due to being intangible; in both instances it seems that Pitch intends to turn Jamie into a fearling, just as he has turned other children in the past, and intended to do to Tsar Lunar (Man in the Moon) and Katherine (Mother Goose).
+At the end as well, Pitch attacks Jamie, but fails due to being intangible; in both instances it seems that Pitch intends to turn Jamie into a fearling, just as he has turned other children in the past, and intended to do to Tsar Lunar (Man in the Moon), Katherine (Mother Goose) and Nightlight (Jack Frost).

 It's easy to get caught up in feeling horrible for Jack when you find out about his back story (And really you should, the poor guy), but then you remember that his poor little sister watched her big brother drown after he saved her life, and had to live the rest of her life with that.

 Why does Jack of all the Guardians have the inability to remember his past life?
 Did the Man in the Moon take the memories away?
 Maybe because he'd have been distracted from the knowledge that he's dead and his family is still alive if he had them, until many years later when it wouldn't matter?